ethanmiller1/Java-Challanges/README.md

 1. Create a class.
 2. Create a test for that class (Alt+Enter).
-3. Allocate memory for the class in the test class (Challenges challenges;).
+3. Declare the class in the test class (Challenges challenges;).
 4. Create a test method.
-5. Create a new instance of the class before each method (challenges = new Challenges();).
+5. Initialize a new instance of the class before each method (challenges = new Challenges();).
 6. Create a failing test.
 7. Simulate the desired return of your class to make the test pass.
 8. Refactor your class to produce the desired return.